 UPDATE 2012-01-10

 The auth model can now be anything you like.
-It doesn’t have to be Role or role_id.
+It doesn’t have to be Role

-The new cake2.x uses “groups” per default.
+The new CakePHP 2.x uses "groups" per default.

-You can easily adjust that now by passing or aclModel => 'Group' to the Tiny class, for instance.aclKey => 'group_id'
+You can easily adjust that now by passing

 UPDATE 2013-03-10

-Some will be happy to hear that the deeper “contained” Role array is now supported besides the flat array of role keys.
-This deep/verbose array of roles has been introduced in Cake2.2 with the new “contain” param for Auth.
+Some will be happy to hear that the deeper "contained" Role array is now supported besides the flat array of role keys.
+This deep/verbose array of roles has been introduced in CakePHP 2.2 with the new "contain" param for Auth.
 So it made sense to support this in TinyAuth.
 See the test case for details.

 Notes